Sky-senge/sakura_anime_back_rev/README_EN.md

 7. Start the database server.

-8. Configure the `application.properties` file based on the provided template.
+8. Configure the `application.properties` file based on the provided template(.temp FIle).

 9. Navigate to the project root directory and run the following command: